mvirgo/Lane-Detection-GANs/README.md

 Test accuracy is based on intersection over union metric.

+**Warning:** All `arch-3` and `arch-4` results are out of date on accuracy - I forgot to preprocess the images correctly for ImageNet.
+These will be updated soon.

 Architecture | Test Acc | Speed | Parameters
 --- | --- | --- | ---
 arch-1 | 0.9768 | 5.41 ms | 725,101